-The LT1976/LT1976B and LT1977 are high voltage 1.5A step-down switching regulators.
-The LT1976 and LT1977 contain circuitry which shifts into burst mode at light loads reducing quiescent current to typically 100μA.
-The LT1976B pulse skips in light load situations, eliminating low frequency burst mode output ripple at the expense of light load efficiency.
-The difference between the LT1976/LT1976B and LT1977 is that the fixed switching frequency of the LT1976/LT1976B is 200kHz versus 500kHz for the LT1977.
+The LT1976 and LT1977 are both high voltage 1.5A stepdown Burst Mode switching regulators with a typical quiescent current of 100μ A. The difference between the two is that the fixed switching frequency of the LT1976 is 200kHz versus 500kHz for the LT1977.
 The switching frequency affects: inductor size, input voltage range in continuous mode operation, efficiency, thermal loss and EMI.